ArtGateOne/dot2bcf2000/README.md

 executors TOP OR BOTTOM *(selectable)

 Buttons on the right

 Group (not used) - only one button is use to fast switch to TOP Executors

 STORE button = select F-WING 2

 LEARN button = select F-WING 1

-EDIT button = OFf all executors (work when U click and hold EXIT button)
+EDIT button = Off all executors (work when U click and hold EXIT button)

 EXIT button = Clear command